Please take time to read our terms

 Payment is due at the time of services.
 Non- refundable deposits of 50% of the Quietus visit are taken at the time of arranging the appointment.
 The outstanding balance can be paid at the time of arranging the appointment or by cash at the beginning of the home visit.
 Credit and debit cards cannot be used to make a payment during the visit.
 We cannot accept Amex or cheques.

-Having made an appointment for a euthanasia visit, Quietus Vet is under no obligation to re-schedule an earlier appointment if the pet's health should become compromised.
+Having made an appointment for a euthanasia visit, Quietus Vet is under no obligation to re-schedule an earlier or later appointment if the pet's health should become compromised or if the appointment has been cancelled for the reasons given above.
 In these circumstances, the owner must contact their normal veterinary clinical service immediately.

 If we visit and have a good and useful discussion about your pet’s Quality of Life that clarified many of your questions and made you realize now is not the time and we didn’t proceed with the euthanasia – then this would be chargeable at the full Quietus Vet price.

-Refunds on Card payments may incur a small administration charge.
+Refunds on Card payments will incur a small administration charge.